-Recent data on global dairy prices shows a positive rise that looks as if it might continue.
+Recent data on global dairy prices shows a positive rise that looks as if it

 The average price in the Global Dairy Trade auction overnight rose by 7.7 per cent.
 This followed two consecutive rises in the past month, with a 12.7

 percent increase in prices at the most recent auction, while the important whole milk powder (WMP) price rose by 3.7 per cent.